jt-lanl/cov-voc/README.md

 The emphasis is on the spike protein, though some of the routines can be applied as well to other proteins in the SARS-CoV-2 genome.

-For most of these routines, the input is a sequence file (usually, but not necessarily, in fasta format) whose first sequence is taken as the *reference* sequence, typically `NC_045512_spike_surface_glycoprotein` which is the ancestral Wuhan strain.
+For most of these routines, the input is an aligned amino-acid sequence file (usually, but not necessarily, in fasta format) whose first sequence is taken as the *reference* sequence, typically `NC_045512_spike_surface_glycoprotein` which is the ancestral Wuhan strain.

+CAVEAT: Virtually all of the analysis in this software neglects insertions.
+Only the sites at which the reference strain has an amino acid are considered.

 # MAIN ANALYSIS PROGRAMS